How to Play

 Targeted Task Time

-Use Analog Inspiration to structure targeted individual work time, helping instructors develop tangible strategies for integrating human-centered learning into their own courses.
+Use Analog Inspiration to structure targeted individual or collective work time, helping instructors develop tangible strategies for integrating human-centered learning into their own courses.

 Setting: Course Design Intensive